 Culture is a collection of ideas, customs, social behaviour, art and other manifestations of human achievements of a particular society or people.

 What we mean by culture in simple English is the language, religion, dance, music, architecture, food and customs.

-In India, there is a mixed combination of cultures which are observed from one region to another region.
+In India, there is a mixed combination of cultures that are observed from one region to another region.
 You won’t find the same culture across the whole of India whereas you find the same culture in other countries or some continent.

-For example, In North India, there is this tradition of celebrating Diwali (one of the main festival in Hindu religion) with great joy.
+For example, In North India, there is this tradition of celebrating Diwali (one of the main festivals in Hindu religion) with great joy.
 Whereas in eastern India Durga Puja is celebrated with similar fashion (another important festival in Hindu religion).

 Not only in the Hindu religion but even Muslims in India also celebrate Eid, Moharrum with great joy.

 Heritage in simple English can be coined as Tradition which has been practised throughout many generations.

 India is a land of mixed heritage also.
 One can observe that in India the tradition of celebrating a festival in one region is different from another region.